anywhichway/watchlight/README.md

 Hello joe
 ```

-Nested property access automatically creates child reactors, changes to which will invoke the observer so long as the
+Nested property access automatically creates child Observables, changes to which will invoke the observer so long as the
 changes are made via navigation through the Observable `user`.

 ```javascript